Richard III : the ambiguity of Richard's evil photo

 Richard generates a special relation between word and deed.
 He tells the audience what he is going to do, then does it, and finally recalls what he did: his soliloquies and asides create a feeling of conspiracy.

-The Vice was also a figure of carnival, who fights the established authority and embodies the audience’s anti-authoritarian impulses.
+The Vice is also a figure of carnival, who fights the established authority and embodies the audience’s anti-authoritarian impulses.
 He is an outlet for the people’s frustration.

 II.
 A Monster